daddykev/stardust-distro/template/docs/getting-started.md

 # ✓ Configure Storage rules
 ```

-⚠️ **If deployment fails with "No project active" error**, you forgot to set up `.firebaserc` in Step 4!
+⚠️ **If deployment fails with "No project active" error**, you forgot to update `.firebaserc` in Step 4!

 ### Step 6: Initial Setup